 It is the responsibility of the reviewed firm to take such measures, if any, as may be necessary to satisfy its obligations concerning client confidentiality.
-Rule 301 of the AICPA's code of professional ethics contains an exception to the confidentiality requirements so that review of a member's professional practices as part of a voluntary quality review under AICPA authorization is not prohibited.
+Rule 301 [ET section 301.01] of the AICPA's code of professional ethics contains an exception to the confidentiality requirements so that review of a member's professional practices as part of a voluntary quality review under AICPA authorization is not prohibited.
 Some state statutes or ethics rules promulgated by state boards of accountancy may, however, not clearly provide a similar exception regarding client confidentiality.
-Accordingly, a reviewed firm may wish to
+Accordingly, a reviewed firm may wish to consult its legal counsel to determine whether any action is required to permit client engagement files to be made available to the review team.